subugoe/typo3-find/UPGRADING.md

 # Upgrading the find extension

+## Removed RealURL support

+As RealURL is not supported anymore by current TYPO3 versions, the respective hook has been removed.

 ## Renaming TypoScript suffixes

 The TypoScript Suffixes have been streamlined to be more consistent.
 The following changes have been made: